 Ultimately, we feel that SimpliSafe has the edge in terms of sensors.
 However, Ring Alarm does give the company a run for its money with its support for Z-Wave and Zigbee equipment that allows you to use some third-party sensors.
 Just keep in mind that if you do add sensors in this manner, that they cannot be used for security purposes or to dispatch the police.

-Difference #5: Panic Button – SimpliSafe also has the edge in their implementation of a panic button.
-Their version is a remote button that is more versatile and discreet.
+Difference #5: Panic Button – Both SimpliSafe and Ring offer panic buttons for emergency situations.
+The remote button is versatile and discreet.
 When you press it, it will contact the monitoring center which will then call to make sure you’re okay.
 If you don’t respond or can’t give your safe word, the police department will be dispatched to your location immediately.
-SimpliSafe is also an excellent option for retail or business customers, as it will allow you to activate a “silent panic” feature that will alert the authorities without setting off an alarm that could alert the intruders.
+To make things even better, SimpliSafe also offers an excellent option for retail or business customers by allowing you to activate a “silent panic” feature that will alert the authorities without setting off an alarm that could alert the intruders.

 Difference #6: Subscription – The subscription is where the benefits of the SimpliSafe system start to get outshined.
 The company offers two different plans: Standard, for $15 per month, and Interactive, for $24.90 a month.